Java, Groovy, Clojure

 Functional programming with sequences is well-supported in all three environments.
 Clojure has the edge.
 The language is dynamically typed and provides sequence handling for all collections.

-Java is statically type.
+Java is a statically type language.
 You need first to convert a collection into a stream.
 Easy to do, but you have to write the code.

 And as an engineer, I truly acknowledge the performance edge of Java against Clojure or Groovy.
 Newer approaches based on GraalVM should close the performance gap in the future.